-Figure 3b-8: Source attribution of DPM emissions from stationary and area sources in the East Los Angeles, Boyle Heights, West Commerce community for 2017 (weighted by air toxics cancer risk, in lbs/year)
+Figure 3b-8: Source attribution of DPM emissions from on-road mobile sources in the East Los Angeles, Boyle Heights, West Commerce community for 2017 (lbs/year)

 Off-Road Mobile Sources

 Figure 3b-9 presents the major sources of VOC and PM2.5 emissions from off-road sources.
 The largest contributor to total VOC from off-road sources in the community is small off-road equipment.
 This category includes small off-road spark-ignition engines used in lawn and garden equipment, industrial, logging, airport ground support, and commercial utility equipment, golf carts, and specialty vehicles.
 Other significant sources of VOC include evaporative emissions from fuel storage and handling, recreational boats and recreational vehicles, and emissions from trains.
 Although there is no major waterway or waterbody in the ELABHWC community, boats that are parked in the community still emit pollutants through fuel evaporation.